 GAI-powered chatbots and other tools could change the way people access and consume information, and if they supplant traffic to the websites of our businesses (in particular, the Digital business within our Dotdash Meredith segment), we could experience decreased traffic and advertising revenues, which could adversely impact our business, financial condition and results of operations.
 In addition, GAI has the potential to generate digital content and information and develop digital products and services at a much greater scale and in a more cost-effective manner relative to traditional efforts, which could result in increased competition.
 The use of GAI could lead to unintended consequences, including generating content that appears correct but is factually inaccurate, misleading or otherwise flawed.
 Several jurisdictions worldwide have proposed or enacted laws, rules and regulations governing GAI, and compliance with such laws, rules and regulations could be costly.
-The failure to adopt or otherwise adapt to evolving GAI capabilities could adversely affect our business, financial condition and results of operations.
-Lastly, to the extent GAI chatbots misappropriate or misuse our copyrighted content, the value of this content will be diminished and our ability to invest in new content will be adversely affect our business, financial condition and results of operations.
+The failure to adopt or otherwise adapt to evolving GAI capabilities could adversely affect our ability to compete generally, which could adversely affect our business, financial condition and results of operations.
+Lastly, to the extent GAI chatbots misappropriate or misuse our copyrighted content, the value of this content will be diminished and our ability to invest in new content will be adversely impacted, which could adversely affect our business, financial condition and results of operations.